sesh/django-tdd/workshop/0002_TimeAPI_Kata.md

 For now I think we should continue.
 What do you think?

 The second piece of functionality is the the API should return a JSON response.
-You're probably already thinking about how you will write the code to satify this, but what about the test?
+You're probably already thinking about how you will write the code to satisfy this, but what about the test?

-The response object that the Django Test Client returns allows us to access the HTTP Headers using the dictionary syntax.
+The response object that the Django test client returns allows us to access the HTTP response headers as a dictionary.
-Thanks to this we can write a test that confirms the response's Content-Type is application/json.
+Thanks to this we can write a test that confirms that the Content-Type is application/json.

 ```python
 # time_api/tests.py